Gabson1/myCatalog/src/client/README.md

 Files should also indicate their role without their nesting under the folders.
-So for example, if a developer were to work on a new feature for users, he'd probably need the following files: `reducers/users.js`, `actions/users.js` etc... in order to completely eliminate the confusion, the role of the file can be appended to the end of the file.
+So for example, if a developer were to work on a new feature for users, he'd probably need the following files: `reducers/users.js`, `actions/users.js` etc...
+In order to completely eliminate the confusion, the role of the file can be appended to the end of the file.

-so The above example would change to the following:
+The above example would change to the following:

 ```
 src/